hshehjue/Stock_Price_Forecasting/README.md

     - ***Potential Solution***
       - find a source that offers news articles by company so that I can take only the articles of interest

-  - multiple articles about the same company are released on the same day
+  - Multiple articles about the same company are released on the same day
     - the multiple articles can deliever different tones so the daily sentiment data of a specific company cannot be always coherent
     - ***Potential Solution***
       - incorporate neutral sentiment as well and take the same method I did in this experiment